mintyfresh/generalis/README.md

 ```ruby
 Generalis::Asset.define(:cash)
 ```

+Global accounts are unique based on their name, so only one global account (of any type) can exist with a given name.

 Global accounts can be retrieved by their name using either [] index notation, or by using the `.lookup()` helper method: